lwmming/AGS/README.md

   * [Comics-lmdb](https://drive.google.com/drive/folders/1juhde7RPtKDkNn64_r3fkn19wUi5WAgL?usp=drive_link)
   * [CoCo-2017(41k)-lmdb](https://drive.google.com/drive/folders/1ct6UeFJo50z-x2UvRoC_kQee0wxkY530?usp=drive_link)

 After downloading, please place them into the './data' dir (The LMDB data of Paintings is too large, about 36G.
 It exceeds the size limit of my Google Cloud disk, so the upload cannot be successful.
-To this end, we give the code, i.e., folder2lmdb.py, to convert to image files to LMDB format.).
+To this end, we give the process code, i.e., `folder2lmdb.py`.
+Using it, you can convert image files to LMDB format by yourself).
-You can alternatively utilize either the ImageFolderTriple class or the ElementwiseTriple class, both of which are provided in the utils.py file, to read training data from image files.
+You can alternatively utilize either the `ImageFolderTriple` class or the `ElementwiseTriple` class, both of which are provided in the `utils.py` file, to read training data from image files.

 **Evaluation Data:**